 Certified Local Government (CLG) Program

-The designation Certified Local Government indicates that a municipality meets certain qualifications and is, therefore "certified" to carry out specific regulatory and administrative preservation activities at the local level.
+The designation Certified Local Government indicates that a municipality meets certain qualifications and is, therefore, "certified" to carry out specific regulatory and administrative preservation activities at the local level.
 To apply for this federal designation, a city or town must have:

-- A local preservation ordinance for the designation and protection of local properties
+- A local preservation ordinance for the designation and protection of local properties and have at least one locally designated landmark under that ordinance

 - An active and qualified historic preservation commission

-- An up-to-date inventory of historic properties within its jurisdiction.
+- An up-to-date inventory of historic properties within its jurisdiction

 In addition, the community must: